ftc31166/V2Spindexer/README.md

 Ensure that your sensor is properly mounted 10mm above the ground using the directions on the product page.

 The OTOS sensor is designed to ONLY work on official field tiles.
-Ensure that all tuning is performed on them.
+Ensure that all tunin is performed on them.
 (If you have nothing else to test on, it seems to also be able to track a hardwood floor as well.
 However, tuning numbers will likely be different between them.)